Dry skin

 Dr Francis Wu on dry skin

-Below explains Dr. Francis Wu briefly about the complaints, causes and solutions for dry skin
+Dr. Francis Wu briefly explains the complaints, causes and solutions for dry skin

 The causes vary from external influences such as weather conditions, low humidity due to air conditioning or heating, frequent showering and soap use.
 Internal physical causes such as kidney function problems, underactive thyroid, heredity (such as atopy and ichthyosis vulgaris) and certain acne medications such as isotretinoin also cause dry skin.
 Complaints are white dry flakes on the skin, possibly accompanied by itching complaints, without skin abnormalities.
 Most common dry patches are forearms and lower legs.